Saral33/Saral33/README.md

 ### Hi there 👋.
-I am Saral Karki, MERN stack developer who loves working with software that matters.
+I am Saral Karki,I love working with software that matters.

-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently working at Ingrails as a frontend developer
-- 👯 I’m looking to collaborate on Open-source Projects.
-- 💬 Talk to me about ReactJS and NodeJS
+- 💬 Talk to me about new technologies

 [![My GitHub Stats](https://github-readme-stats.vercel.app/api/?username=Saral33&count_private=true&theme=tokyonight&showicons=true)]()